Skip to content

 • Apply styles for formatting text and headings

-• Insert images of common file formats (PNG, JPG or JPEG, etc.), which will be displayed at a smaller aspect ratio by default to conserve space
+• Insert images of common file formats (PNG, JPG or JPEG, etc.), which will be displayed at a smaller aspect ratio by default to conserve space on the user interface

 • Mention a team member by his/her username using the @ (at) symbol and select a username from a drop-down list.
 After the upload has been completed, the web client will send the mentioned user an automatic email notification.
 You and other team members belonging to the same project can view the assigned journal card on the Discussions tab for the related node.